rocket-pool/old.docs.rocketpool.net/src/guides/node/grafana.md

 if [ -v $dockersubnet ]; then
 	echo "Something went wrong getting the docker subnet" else
-	sudo ufw allow from $dockersubnet to any port 9103 comment "Allow grafana access to prometheus" echo "Firewall update successful" fi
+	sudo ufw allow from $dockersubnet to any port 9103 comment "Allow node-exporter access to prometheus" echo "Firewall update successful" fi